edvin/tornadofx-guide/Appendix A - Supplementary Topics.md

 ###JavaFX Property Delegate

-Do not confuse the JavaFX `Property` with the standard Java/Kotlin "property".
+Do not confuse the JavaFX `Property` with a standard Java/Kotlin "property".
 The `Property` is a special type in `JavaFX` that maintains a value internally and notifies listeners of its changes.
 It is proprietary to JavaFX because it supports binding operations, and will notify the UI when it changes.
 The `Property` is a core feature of JavaFX and has its own JavaBeans-like pattern.

 This pattern is pretty verbose however, and even with Kotlin's syntax efficiencies it still is pretty verbose.
 You have to declare the traditional getter/setter as well as the `Property` item itself.